 X Dynamic Care Team Management (DCTM) Profile

+The Dynamic Care Team Management (DCTM) Profile provides the means for sharing care team information about a patient’s care team that meet the needs of many users, such as providers, patients and payers.
+A patient and providers may be associated with multiple types of care teams at any given time.
+Patients are suffering from an increasing number of complex or chronic health conditions which require frequent episodes of care involving multiple care providers.
+With this complexity, it is difficult to identify and coordinate care amongst providers and caregivers.
+The ability to inform providers and patients with care team information and the functions to support improving care provision is needed.

+The World Health Organization (WHO) stipulates approximately 63% of all annual deaths are due to non-communicable or chronic diseases.
+The US Medicare and Medicaid Services (CMS) department’s claims data show that $17.4 billion dollars was spent on re-admissions to hospital within 30 days of discharge in 2004.

+Effective collaboration and communication is needed to support the provision of patient-centered care.
+DCTM would enable the efficient provision of health information that is needed for effective care planning and collaboration between applicable providers, participants and the patient.

-The Dynamic Care Team Management (DCTM) profile provides the structures and transactions for sharing Care Team information dynamically as the patient interacts with the healthcare system.
+The DCTM profile provides the structures and transactions for sharing Care Team information dynamically as the patient interacts with the healthcare system.
 FHIR® resources and transactions are used by this profile.
 This profile does not define, nor assume, a single Care Team for a patient.
 The care team functionalities are derived from the HL7 Care Coordination Service (CCS) Functional Model care team membership sub-capabilities.
 This profile utilizes the following sub-capabilities used in CCS Care Team Membership Capability:

 Add Care Team Member - Supports the ability to directly add members to the care team.